Vector search using n8n and Qdrant was easy

 GitHub and CSV

-The question and answer pairs that formed the source data for the QA were created in CSV (Comma-Separated Values) format.
+The question and answer pairs that served as the source data for the QA were created in CSV (Comma-Separated Values) format.

 CSV is a simple text file with values separated by commas, which can be easily handled by many tools.